Uko-Glitch/my-first-repo/README.md

-# my-first-repo
+# My First GitHub Project
-My first GitHub repository
+Hello!
+This is my first repository on GitHub 😊